dolthub/docs/content/reference/sql/version-control/dolt-sysvars.md

 ## `dolt_transaction_commit`

 When set to `1`, this system variable creates a Dolt commit for every SQL transaction commit.
-Commits have an auto-generated commit message, unless `@@dolt_transaction_commit_message` has been set to a commit message to use.
 Defaults to `0`.
+Commits have a standard commit message ("Transaction commit"), unless `@@dolt_transaction_commit_message` has been set.

 ## `dolt_transaction_commit_message`

 When `@@dolt_transaction_commit` is enabled, if this system variable is set to a string, it will be used as the message for the automatic Dolt commit.
-Defaults to `NULL`, which means automatic Dolt commits will use a generic commit message (e.g. "Transaction commit").
+Defaults to `NULL`, which means automatic Dolt commits will use their standard commit message ("Transaction commit").

 ## `strict_mysql_compatibility`